mm80843/T3.5/docs/bp_3.md

 ### Contextual situations

-This measure would be applied in confined and high occupancy areas such as offices (during working hours) or certain public buildings.
-The relative infection risk would be given by CO2 level.
+This measure would be used in enclosed, high-traffic areas such as offices (during working hours) or certain public buildings.
+The relative risk of infection would be due to CO2 levels.

 ### Problems to solve

-The continuous monitoring of parameters such as temperature, relative humidity, CO2… allows to guarantee the quality of the air while maintaining the environmental quality within an acceptable range.
-This eliminates the problem of energy waste due to overconsumption, which is typical in offices and public buildings.
+Continuous monitoring of parameters such as temperature, relative humidity, CO2... makes it possible to ensure the quality of the air and keep the environmental quality within an acceptable range.
+This eliminates the problem of energy waste due to excessive consumption, typical in offices and public buildings.

 ### Value proposition

-The proposed IEQ monitoring system allows us to detect uncomfortable situations and prevent the spread of the SARS-CoV-2 virus by means of different environmental magnitudes monitoring.
-Moreover, it leads the way for implementing smart control actions such as purifying the air when necessary.
+The proposed IEQ monitoring system enables us to detect unpleasant situations and prevent the spread of SARS-CoV-2 virus by monitoring various environmental variables.
+It also paves the way for the implementation of smart control measures such as air purification when necessary.

 ### Capabilities